-NSERC held a Calibration session on February 4, 2022 to provide the SAPES with mock reviews, in preparation for competition week.
-NSERC contacted past applicants to request permission to use their applications for calibration purposes.
-To ensure a thorough calibration, a diverse set of applications were selected (subject matter, ratings, team size, etc.)
+NSERC held a final Calibration session prior to competition week to provide the SAPES with mock reviews.

+Note: NSERC contacted past applicants to request permission to use their applications for calibration purposes; to ensure a thorough calibration, a diverse set of applications were selected (subject matter, ratings, team size, etc.)